Bloby22/EndeavourOS-Shell/README.md

 ## 📖 About The Project

 **EndeavourOS-Shell** is a full visual and functional customisation setup for your terminal environment.
 All themes, colors, icons, and layout options are managed from a single "source of truth" (`lua/theme.lua`).
-A custom Lua script automatically builds and deploys configurations for both the Foot terminal (`foot.ini`) and a dynamic multi-line Bash prompt (`modern-prompt.sh`).
+A custom Lua script automatically builds and deploys configurations for both the Foot terminal (`foot.ini`) and a dynamic multi-line Bash prompt (`prompt.sh`).

 ---